 The publish button is the sun, soil and water of your inner voice.

 As soon as your finger hovers over it, everything crystallises: what’s important, what’s filler, what the real message is.

 The bullshit evaporates.
 That awkward paragraph that has survived three drafts finally meets its grisly end—it was pollution from the start.
 As the words fall from your breast on to the screens of others, you are forced to give up your last attachments.

 You can’t emulate this process; you can’t hack around it.
 You have to hit the publish button, repeatedly.
 Each time you hit it you bare yourself for all to see.
-A chasm of vulnerability opens up, but in that space, understanding rushes in.
+A chasm of vulnerability opens up.
+But into that space rushes understanding.

 Dedicate to the routine of publishing, and your voice will evolve accordingly.
 Lousy paragraphs are no less a part of the process than the good stuff.
 How can you develop taste if you don't sample the dregs?

 Writing changes you, not just because of what you share, but because you have shared.
 We discover who we are through what we say.
 We uncover our nature through action.